Meet the Team

-Dr. Ranjan is originally from India and completed medical school from King George Medical College, Lucknow India and then came to U.S.A after marriage and did her residency in Internal Medicine from the Greater Baltimore Medical College, Maryland.
-During her residency she did her rotation in Geriatrics and Hospice that completely changed her thinking and perspective on life and death.
+Dr. Ranjan is originally from India and completed medical school at King George Medical College, Lucknow India.
+She came to the U.S.A after marriage and did her residency in Internal Medicine at the Greater Baltimore Medical College, Maryland.
+During her residency she did her rotation in Geriatrics and Hospice.
+This experience completely changed her thinking and perspective on life and death.
 Dr. Ranjan further explored her interest and quest in the field of end of life care by pursuing a fellowship in Geriatrics, Palliative Medicine & Hospice from Virginia Commonwealth University in Richmond VA.
-She started her career as a Assistant Professor with the Department of Geriatrics at VCU/McGuire VAMC and then came to work for Bon Secours Palliative Medicine & Hospice for about 8 years.
-Took a little break to expand the knowledge of palliation in the community with managed care population and seniors in underserved areas through working with Jencare Neighborhood Medical Center for 3 years and then returned now to continue work with her ultimate love and passion for Hospice.
-Dr. Ranjan is currently serving as Medical Director for Bon Secours Hospice and Community Hospice House.
-She feels honored and privileged to be able to serve the community at such a special time of need where they need ultimate support, empathy and guidance to help the dying live.
+She started her career as an Assistant Professor with the Department of Geriatrics at VCU/McGuire VAMC and then came to work for Bon Secours Palliative Medicine & Hospice for 8 years.
+To expand her knowledge of palliation in the community with managed care population and seniors in underserved areas she worked with JenCare Neighborhood Medical Center for 3 years.
+She returned to Bon Secours to continue working with her ultimate love and passion for Hospice.
+She feels honored and privileged to be able to serve the community when a family needs support, empathy and guidance to help the dying live.
 Dr. Ranjan lives in Chesterfield County with her family that includes her mother, husband, two lovely daughters, and her pet dog Teddy Bear.

 Senior Development Officer for Hospice and Hospice House